archibaldmilton/Girellu/Releases/Filters/Kelnor/README.md

 ![](../../../src/kelnor/Screenshot_bny_lamborghini_huracan_gt3_evo_monza_12-8-121-21-30-42.png)

 ## Filter Notes
-This filter was originally made by Kelnor; however, Kelnor has disappeared from the internet for some unknown reason.
-Kelnor's abandoned K34 filter is now revived by Phillip.
-The revived filter is meant to improve on Kelnor's well renowned glare, while maintaining practicality for driving.
-Due to the bloomy nature of K34, there is to be expected slight overexposure on bright surfaces.
+This filter was originally made by Kelnor.
+However, Kelnor has disappeared from the internet for some unknown reason, leaving his filter abandoned.
+The filter now has been revived by Phillip with a new direction on improving Kelnor's well renowned glare, while maintaining practicality for driving.
+Due to the bloomy nature of K34, there is to be expected overexposure on bright surfaces.

 **Settings:**